robertominini/Watch-your-words/index.md

 |“of the people by the”| 4/5  = 0.8|
 |“of the people by the people” |4 / 6 = 0.667|

 Now when a value falls under a certain factor size chosen a priori (in the paper is set to 0.720), we add 1 to the factor count and we reset factor calculations.
-So we go on like:
+So we go on in the following way:

 |words string| factor computation|
 |---|---|